czgaotian/learning-languages/behaviorQuestion/BQgrid.md

 Situation

 - In a previous project, I had a disagreement with a colleague over the best approach to a technical issue.
-Which is how to calculate the OHLC bar in market data display module.
+Which is where to settle calculate the each OHLC bar in market data display module.
+- I think we need to settle these calculation at server side, because Heavy computations can slow down page performance.
+- But backend developer I collaborate with think that these need to calculate in browser.

 Task